The Word Problem for One-relation Monoids: A Survey

 This algorithm is very simple to use in practice.
 We shall present the main idea of why the word problem can be reduced to the word problem for the group of units below, in the general setting of $k$-relation special monoids.

 Makanin \cite{Makanin1966b} in his Ph.D. thesis extended Adian's results from $\ell$-homogeneous special monoids to all special monoids (the results were announced in a bulletin article \cite{Makanin1966}).
-Specifically, he proved that the group of units of a $k$-relation special monoid is a $k$-relator group, and that the word problem and divisibility problems for a $k$-relation special monoid in which all defining relations have length $\leq \ell$ reduces to the word problem for all $k$-relator groups in which all defining relators have length $\leq \ell$.
-We remark that the author of the present survey has recently translated Makanin's Ph.D. thesis into English \cite{NybergBrodda2021b}, and has also applied ideas from formal language theory to the study of special monoids \cite{NybergBrodda2020b}.
+Specifically, he proved that the group of units of a $k$-relation special monoid $M$ is a $k$-relator group, and that the word problem and divisibility problems for a $k$-relation special monoid in which all defining relations have length $\leq \ell$ reduce to the word problem for all $k$-relator groups in which all defining relators have length $\leq \ell$.
+This solution is constructive, but Makanin also proves that the word and divisibility problems in $M$ reduce non-constructively to the word problem for $U(M)$.
+The non-constructibility comes from the difficulty of actually computing a presentation for $U(M)$.
+The author of the survey clarifies this issue in a forthcoming expository article on the subject \cite{NybergBrodda2021c}.
+We also remark that the author has recently translated Makanin's Ph.D. thesis into English \cite{NybergBrodda2021b}.
+We summarise the key theorem below.